 This is an updated, more complex, and more delicious version of our previous Kung Pao dumplings.
+This has become one of our favorite fillings for homemade wontons.

 What makes Kung Pao Dumplings Kung Pao?
 Kung Pao is a style of Sichuanese dish that focuses on the combination of peanuts and chilis.
 These dumplings have chopped or crushed peanuts as well as fresh chilies, ground Sichuan peppercorns for numbing heat, and white pepper for bright heat.
 The are a little spicy but not painfully so.